HUSKI3/IgniteOS/README.md

 ### Todos

  - Go through more testing
- - Add percistance and partitioning software
+ - Add persistence and partitioning software
  - Add a custom repository manager and packaging system

 #### Made possible by: